andrefa/increment-as-server/Readme.md

 Heroku - https://increment-as-server.herokuapp.com/

 ### Time spent
-6 hours
+6 hours (back)
+3 hours (front)

 ### Assumptions made
-Assumed the counter was generated per user.
+I assumed the counter was generated per user.

 ### Shortcuts/Compromises made
 There are some repeated code, some functions that could be moved to utility files, some syntax sugars could be applied, removed some lint checks that I would like to solve.
 Not validating if the email is valid.